Yaffa16/my-linux-env/README.md

 ##### Structure
 - Templates/: contains files which can be instanciated when creating a new file
-- home/: various config files for programms and bash
+- home/: various config files for programms and the shell
 - TF2/: contains instructions for a full TensorFlow2 and NVIDIA GPU installation
+- Guides/: contains useful instructions for some programs
 - .ssh/: config for SSH